WednesdayMWS/MoolahProject-Full-Assets-Public/README.md

 2. Cannot generate Physical Material or the blueprints they are tied to.
 3. I cannot guarantee the generated blueprints will look correct or not crash your uproject. but some should work :)
+4. There are now widget blueprints but much like regular BPs, don't expect all to work.